 Make sure you stick to a routine, so it becomes easier for them to familiarize themselves with you.
 Pay attention to their body language so you can predict their behavior.
 To make them a little more comfortable, don’t be why when it comes to throwing out rewards for good behavior.

 What is the Best Age to Start Training a German Shepherd?

 Good training is key to preventing a German shepherd from barking too much.
-Since these dogs are incredibly smart you can start their training the day you bring them home.
-By the time these dogs reach 6 months in age, they are usually able to understand basic commands.
+Since these dogs are incredibly smart, you can start their training the day you bring them home.
+By the time these dogs reach 6 months of age, they are usually able to understand basic commands.
 The earlier you begin the training process, the easier it will be for both you and the dog.